-6. Offshore staff in a different timezone may not be as productive as onshore or nearshore staff.
+6. Offshore staff in a different time zone may not be as productive as onshore or nearshore staff.

-It's not the offshore staff's productivity levels that are a problem.
+It’s not the offshore staff’s productivity levels that are a problem.
 The difference in work hours will only make it difficult for onshore and offshore staff to meet and discuss their agenda at a convenient time for everyone.
-Most of the time it's the offshore staff that adjust to the time difference.
+Most of the time it’s the offshore staff that adjusts to the time difference.
 Many outsourcing employees work at night following the same work hours as their American counterparts.
-Other employees are assigned work hours that let them meet the rest of their team stateside at least one hour after the onshore staff start working.
+Other employees are assigned work hours that let them meet the rest of their team stateside for at least one hour after the onshore staff starts working.

 Because of advanced mobile and computing technology, geographic proximity of the employees is not that important anymore for businesses.
 Actually, it’s common for outsourcing companies in the Philippines to set a four-hour overlap in work schedules for their onshore and offshore teams.
 The teams can make use of this overlap to actually collaborate and give feedback on the work being done.
 Offshore staff can then focus on complex tasks that require their attention.

 The risk that a shady company may deceive you and cost you millions rather than help you save is always there.
 And, it’s not just in outsourcing.
 Scammers are everywhere.